svallamsetti/asn-label-edi-validation/README.md

 ```

 The script prints a JSON structure with the parsed label data, parsed
 EDI data and the result of all comparisons.
+Each QR block produces a
+check entry indicating whether its serial number, quantity and other
+fields matched the EDI packs or line items.

 Each QR code block is parsed into fields such as `serial_number`,
 `po_number`, `quantity`, and an optional `supplier_serial_number`.
 Only